 Email is a channel and plays a role in many customer interactions, also beyond marketing (email is still the most used digital channel for customers seeking service, for instance).
-As a channel and as a marketing discipline, email can serve virtually all marketing goals.
+As a channel and as a marketing discipline, email can serve virtually all digital marketing goals.

 So, asking what marketing goals email marketing can serve is probably not the best question.
 The better question to ask is what you can’t do with email marketing from a goal perspective.
 The answer: there is not a lot you can’t do with it.
 Email marketing can be used for several marketing purposes, from down-to-earth sales goals and branding to customer retention and loyalty.
 In practice, an integrated and customer-centric email marketing program will serve several goals at once, while specific programs focus on one core goal (such as a loyalty program, acquisition, you name it).
 Another smart question to answer is where email fits in the bigger picture of the goals and preferences of your “audiences”.